Constitution Bicentennial Commemorative Coins

 Celebrating the 200th Anniversary of the Constitution

 While not a perfect document, it was a statement of the rights of free men.
-The United States Constitution Bicentennial Commission promoted a Public Law 99-582 to have Congress authorize two coins to celebrate the Constitution.
+Congress passed Public Law 99-582 in order to authorize two constitution bicentennial commemorative coins to celebrate.
+The 1987 Constitution Bicentennial Commemorative Silver Dollar and the 1987 Constitution Bicentennial Gold $5 Coin was struck in uncirculated and proof.
+No clad half dollar was created.

-The Silver Dollar coin was designed by Londonderry, NH, artist Patricia Lewis Verani.
+The silver dollar coin was designed by Patricia L. Verani.
 Her design depicted a large quill pen, as used by the authors of the Constitution in 1787.
 The pen rests atop several sheets of parchment, representing the actual, historical document.
 The first three words of the preamble to the Constitution “WE THE PEOPLE” are emblazoned across the bottom of the document in a large font.
 Around the periphery were the words “THE U. S. CONSTITUTION 200th ANNIVERSARY – 1787 – LIBERTY – 1987.”
 Above these dates on the bottom, the periphery is 13 five-pointed stars.

 The reverse depicts a large group of American citizens from all different walks of life and differing time periods.
 Around the periphery are the words “E PLURIBUS UNUM – UNITED STATES OF AMERICA – DOLLAR 1”.